krishnanlab/teaching/2019-fall_statgaps/README.md

 This class is heavily based on material presented and worked on in class, and it is critical that you attend and participate fully every week!
 Therefore, class attendance is absolutely required.
 Arriving late, leaving early, or not showing-up for a whole class without prior arrangement with the instructor counts as an unexcused absence.
 Note that if you have a legitimate reason to miss class (such as job, graduate school, or medical school interviews), you must arrange this ahead of time to be excused from class.
 More than two unexcused absences will impact your grade at the discretion of the course instructor.

 ### Code of Conduct
-All conduct should serve the singular goal of sustain a friendly, supportive, and fun environment where we can do our best work and have a great time doing it.
+All conduct should serve the singular goal of sustaining a inclusive, supportive, and friendly environment where we can do our best work and have a great time doing it.
 * Do work that you’re proud of, from the smallest piece of writing/code to the final exams.
 * Be supportive of your classmates; respect each others' strengths, weaknesses, differences, and beliefs.
 * Communicate openly & respectfully with everyone in the class.